kudashevs/cidoo-qk61-via/README.md

 are different ways how you can do it.
 I would recommend using the Chrome browser because this is the easiest one.

 Open Chrome browser, type `chrome://usb-internals` and open the "Devices" tab.
 There you will see a Vendor ID (VID) and Product ID (PID).
-These IDs are important to know because they are used in VIA definition files and [VIA uses them](https://caniusevia.com/docs/specification/) to identify the keyboard when it is plugged in.
+These IDs are important because they are used in VIA definition files and [VIA uses them](https://caniusevia.com/docs/specification/) to identify the keyboard when it is plugged in.
 If a definition file doesn't work, you can open it and check these IDs.

 <img alt="USB internals" src="https://github.com/user-attachments/assets/f8d78b11-1f88-464f-9c5e-6d5c749cceb4" />